Department of Vascular Pathophysiology

-The most important publication in last 5 years
+The most important publications in last 5 years

 WU, Kay L.H. – CHAO, Yung-Mei – TSAY, Shiow-Jen – CHEN, Chen Hsiu – CHAN, Samuel H.H. – DOVINOVÁ, Ima – CHAN JULIE, Y.H.
 Role of nitric oxide synthase uncoupling at rostral ventrolateral medulla in redox-sensitive hypertension associated with metabolic syndrome.
 In Hypertension, 2014, vol. 64, no. 4, p.815-824.
 (7.632 – IF2013).